 Table of contents

-Differences between template vs custom website
+Differences between template vs custom websites

-Let’s start with Custom websites
+Let’s start with A Custom Site

-If you are a beginner:
+If you are a beginner

 Go with Python.
 This language has been around forever.